 and anything else that pinned down the troops.
 A good friend's father was the officer directing the guns on board her that day.
 This one's for him!

-completing it plus adding a rear bulkhead.
-I then tried a special tri-coat-like paint job on it to match the original.
+and added the behind-the-seat bulkhead.
+I then tried a special tri-coat-like paint job to match the original.
 Not perfect, but a good result.

 |The only battle between fleets of battleships.
 It occured May 31-June 1, 1916 in the North Sea off of Jutland.